Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-stripe-subscription/README.md

 Features you can use, but don't have to!

+## Down payments

+You can define down payments to a schedule, to have a customer pay a certain amount up front.
+The paid amount is then deducted from the recurring charges.

+Example:
+We have a schedule + variant where the customer normally pays $90 a month for 6 months.
+We set a down payment of $180, so the customer pays $180 during checkout.
+The customer will now be billed $60 a month, because he already paid $180 up front: $180 / 6 months = $30, so we deduct the $30 from every month.

+A down payment is created as separate subscription in Stripe.
+In the example above, a subscription will be created that charges the customer $180 every 6 months, because the down payment needs to be paid again after renewal

 ## Paid up front

 Schedules can be defined as 'Paid up front'.
 This means the customer will have to pay the total value of the subscription during the checkout.
-Paid-up-front subscriptions can not have downpayments, because it's already one big downpayment.
+Paid-up-front subscriptions can not have down payments, because it's already one big down payment.

 Example:
 ![](docs/schedule-paid-up-front.png)